PaulRBerg/hardhat-packager/README.md

 To use this plugin you need to decide which contracts you would like to be part of the package deployed to the registry.
 Refer to the [configuration](./README.md#configuration) section above.

-Then, run it like this:
+Then run this:

 ```sh
 yarn hardhat prepare-package
 ```

-Go look what you have in the `artifacts` and the `typechain` folders.
+And go look what you got in the `artifacts` and the `typechain` directory.

 ### Tips

 - You may want to add the `/artifacts`, `/contracts` and `/typechain` globs to the [files](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#files) field in your `package.json` file.
-- You may want to blocklist some files, such as test contracts, which you can via an [.npmignore](https://docs.npmjs.com/cli/v7/using-npm/developers#keeping-files-out-of-your-package) file.
+- You may want to blocklist some files, such as test contracts.
+You can do this via an [.npmignore](https://docs.npmjs.com/cli/v7/using-npm/developers#keeping-files-out-of-your-package) file.
-- See how the plugin is integrated in [@hifi/protocol](https://github.com/hifi-finance/hifi), and how the artifacts and the bindings are used in [hifi-deployers](https://github.com/hifi-finance/hifi-deployers).
+- See how the plugin is integrated in [@hifi/protocol](https://github.com/hifi-finance/hifi/tree/main/packages/protocol), and how the artifacts and the bindings are used in [@hifi/deployers](https://github.com/hifi-finance/hifi/tree/main/packages/deployers).

 ## License